BU-NU-CLOUD-F19/Dependency_Inversion_in_AWS-Hosted_Genomics_Analysis_Pipelines/README.md

 ## 1. Vision and Goals Of The Project:

 Dependency Inversion in AWS-Hosted Genomics Analysis Pipelines will be the project to improve current computational analysis application of raw genetic data at Boston Childrens’ Hospital for end-users of the Research Team.
 The high-level goals of this project include:
 -   Extend the current system to be compatible with a preferred data analysis platform, WuXi NextCODE (which is much cheaper).
+However, WuXi and Hail do use different algorithms for data processing and may give different results, so we need to be able to switch between them if needed.

 - Provide separation of the analysis and preparation services which are often interlinked so that the support team will be able to mix-and-match these services more flexibly in the future, and in particular use analysis service Seqr with one specific preparation service of choice.